 The Way Potatoes Go

 The potato is a domesticated plant that was developed into edible varieties by a long history of human interaction.
 This is a complex process involving knowledge exchange on multifaceted levels.
 Only recently has such knowledge become a target for claims of ownership.
 The question of access to knowledge when it comes to the breeding of edible plants is especially interesting since it also involves power and control over sustenance and livelihood.
 For the EATLACMA gardens, I made a survey of potato varieties grown in US that, for various reasons, it is impossible to claim ownership of – they belong to the cultural commons.

-Los Angeles County Museum of Art (LACMA) is the largest public art institution in California, though its public status can cause confusion for visitors since most of the buildings and artefacts have been privately donated.
+Breeding plants is a cultural activity.
+It makes sense to reflect upon it in the context of an art institution.
+While preparing my contribution to the EATLACMA project I became interested in the hosting institutions’ own relationship to cultural production.
+The Los Angeles County Museum of Art (LACMA) is the largest public art institution in California, though its public status can cause confusion for visitors since most of the buildings and artefacts have been privately donated.
 The LACMA puts a so-called “mini-didactic sign” next to each donated item informing visitors of, in the following order: the name, birthplace and birth date of the artist, the title of the artefact and when it was made, the materials used, and finally, the name of the donor.
 I followed the logic of these “mini-didactics” in the title format of my contribution:

+The Way Potatoes Go